FuelLabs/sway-libs/sway_libs/src/nft/SPECIFICATION.md

 ### `approve()`

-Gives permission to another user to transfer a single, specific token on an owner's behalf.
+Gives permission to another user to transfer a single, specific token on the owner's behalf.

 ### `approved()`